KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\common\paginate.py:6`

 **Description**:
-The `Paginate.__init__` method is designed to initialize a pagination object within the EeazyCRM system, setting up the necessary parameters such as the database query, the current page number, and the number of items to display per page, to facilitate efficient data retrieval and display in a paginated format.
+The `Paginate.__init__` method is the initializer for the Paginate class in the EeazyCRM application, which is used to set up pagination for a given query, specifying the page number and the number of results per page.
+It is called when an instance of the Paginate class is created.

 ---